YaseenFsharid/reading-notes/class01.md

 + it contains how our page will looks like
 +  also it contains the overview of how the page will be
 + to get the target audiances satisfied of what we wanna do

+## java script
+**what is the script and how do i create one ?**
+_A script is a series of instructions that a computer can follow to achieve a goal. and we've created using variables and functions_